vital667/ComparableInterface/README.md

 # ComparableInterface
-Compares Class People by surName and Name with Comparble Interface and compareTo method
+Compares Class People by surName and Name with Comparble Interface and compareTo method, Added Comparator by age